Jamaica

 Required Documents:

-• Full equipment inventory with descriptions, serial numbers, values, and country of origin.
+• Full equipment inventory with make, model, serial number, value and country of origin

 Issuing Organization: